CodeForPhilly/clean-and-green-philly/README.md

 2. Move the to src folder `cd src`
 3. Run the main script `python script.py`

+# Environment Variables

+The following environment variables must be set:
+`VACANT_LOTS_DB`: The local postgres URL for your database.
+`VACANT_LOTS_DB_REMOTE`: The remote postgres URL for the hosted database.

 # Mapbox

 To upload to Mapbox through the API you'll need a key with `upload` write access, saved to the environment variable `CFP_MAPBOX_TOKEN_UPLOADER`